-iii Colleagues
+Colleagues

-- 18% rise in colleague engagement as measured by our independent People Partner, Peakon. - Embedded flexible working into our business enabling colleagues to work from home or the office. - Enhanced benefits relating to maternity pay, sick pay and employer pension contributions. - Invested in our line managers by offering a formal leadership qualification from the prestigious City & Guilds, which more than 30 colleagues participated in.
+- With a 92% participation rate, colleague engagement increased from 7.9 to 8.2 as measured by our independent People Partner, Peakon. - Enhanced benefits relating to maternity pay, sick pay and employer pension contributions. - All colleagues below executive level received an out-of-cycle, flat rate £1,000 pay award to help support with the rising cost of living. - Invested in our line managers by offering a formal leadership qualification from the prestigious City & Guilds, which more than 20 colleagues graduated from.